SestoAle/DeepCrawl/README.md

 | **Tensorforce** | tested on v0.4.3 | Yes |

 ## Usage and examples
-There are more methods to train one agent with the model described in [proposed model](#proposed-model) section:
+There are more than one methods to train one agent with the model described in [proposed model](#proposed-model) section:
 * for Linux and MacOS systems, the repository provides a built environment which can be used to start the training without Unity Editor.
 For Linux systems, you have to extract the game from the zip file in the
 ```envs``` folder: